 The Commissioner of Oaths will not sign documents related to the following: wills, trusts and estate matters, codicils to wills, powers of attorney, and may refuse to sign a document at their discretion.

 The Town Clerk’s office does not provide Notary Public services and cannot notarize or provide certified copies of documents.
 A list of notary publics or lawyers can be found in your local phone directory or online.

-The fee for commissioning affidavits is $35 (including tax), for up to two signatures, and may be paid by cash, money order, certified cheque, debit or credit card.
+The fee for commissioning affidavits is $40 (including tax), for up to two signatures, and may be paid by debit, MasterCard, Visa or American Express.
+There is no charge for pension documents.

 This service is currently available for residents of Oakville and by appointment only on Monday, Tuesday, and Wednesday from 9 a.m. to 4 p.m.